Advances in 3D Neural Stylization: A Survey: Datasets and Evaluation

 \subsection{Datasets}

-Datasets are essential for validating performance of 3D stylization in terms of applicable scenarios, stylization diversity, etc. Table \ref{tab:datasets} illustrates selected popular 3D and 2D datasets for the evaluation of 3D neural stylization works, including datasets of mesh, point cloud, novel view synthesis, and style reference images.
+Datasets are essential for effective training and thorough validating of 3D stylization models in terms of applicable scenarios, stylization diversity, etc. Table~\ref{tab:datasets} illustrates selected popular 3D and 2D datasets for the evaluation of 3D neural stylization works, identifying their modality, scale, and other noteworthy features.